ARM-software/SCP-firmware/unit_test/user_guide.md

 ### Executing Tests on target hardware or FVP models

 All above describes how to build and execute unit tests on host machine.
-However if needed test can be executed on hardware/models as well.
+However, if needed, tests can be executed on hardware/models as well.

-Note that to build and execute tests on target require few more steps
+Note that to build and execute tests on target, a few more steps are required:

 1. Since Unity/CMock requires stdio for output the log messages a bare minimum scp_ramfw is needed for the target under test as example